jd28/rollnw/README.md

 ## History

 A lot of what's here was written in the 2011-2015 range as part of personal minimalist toolset, modernized and with new EE stuff added.
 In some sense, it's a work of historical fiction -- it's what I'd have suggested at the start of NWN:EE: get the game and the community on the same set of libraries.
-Similarly to an older project that asked ["what if Bioware had stuck with Lua?"](https://solstice.readthedocs.io/en/latest/).
+Similarly to an older project that asked what if Bioware had stuck with Lua?
 The answer to that was pretty positive: a decade ahead, at least, of nwscript.

 ## Credits